 Q. What are the dates of the federal primary and general elections?
 Where can I find information about the 2017 Special Election?

 A: A Federal primary election is held every even-numbered year on the first Tuesday after the first Monday in June.
-The 2016 federal primary election was held on June 7, 2016.
 A Federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
-The 2016 federal general election was held on November 8, 2016.
 Presidential elections are combined with the congressional, statewide, state district, and county elections.

 Q. What are the dates of municipal primary and general elections?